audiosocket/yeti/README.md

 $ pod install
 ```

-Open your project in Xcode from the workspace file (.xcworkspace) file.
+Open your project in Xcode from the workspace file (.xcworkspace) file:

 ``` bash
 $ open <Project>.xcworkspace